-- 1. Detention may be assigned according to the discretion of the school administrator or at the suggestion of the classroom teacher.
-The principal, however, will have the final decision as to the length of the detention. - 2.
-Detention will be assigned for a certain day after the infraction occurs, so that students may make arrangements. - 3.
+1. Detention may be assigned according to the discretion of the school administrator or at the suggestion of the classroom teacher.
+The principal, however, will have the final decision as to the length of the detention.

+- 2. Detention will be assigned for a certain day after the infraction occurs, so that students may make arrangements. - 3.
 Detention will be assigned after school on Thursday afternoons and Friday mornings.
 On Thursdays it will begin at 3:20 and end at 3:50 P.M.
-On Fridays, it will begin at 7:25 and end at 7:55 A.M/ - 4.
-Detention will require that a constructive activity be done.
-If the activity is not completed or assignment not completed, disciplinary measures may be taken.
+On Fridays, it will begin at 7:20 and end at 7:50 A.M. - 4.
+Students will complete an assignment during detention.
+If the assignment is not completed or assignment not completed, disciplinary measures may be taken.